LuXDAmore/nuxt-prune-html/README.md

             },
             types: [
                 // it's possibile to add different rules/types of pruning
-                // array of values: [ 'mobile-detect', 'query-parameters', 'headers-exist' ]
+                // array of values: [ 'default-detect', 'query-parameters', 'headers-exist' ]
-                // ex.: `[ 'headers-exist' ]` force only to check query-parameters values 'mobile-detect',
+                // ex.: `[ 'headers-exist' ]` force only to check query-parameters values 'default-detect',
             ],
-            // 👇🏻 Type: `mobile-detect`
+            // 👇🏻 Type: `default-detect`
-            headerName: 'user-agent', // The header-key base for `mobile-detect`, `req.headers[ headerName ]`
+            headerNameForDefaultDetection: 'user-agent', // The header-key base for `default-detect`, `req.headers[ headerNameForDefaultDetection ]`
             isBot: true, // remove selectors if is a bot
             isAudit: true, // remove selectors if match the `auditUserAgent`
             ignoreBotOrAudit: false, // remove selectors in any case, not depending on Bot or Audit
-            auditUserAgent: 'lighthouse', // prune if `res.header[ headerName ]` match with this value, could be a string or an array of strings
+            auditUserAgent: 'lighthouse', // prune if `res.header[ headerNameForDefaultDetection ]` match with this value, could be a string or an array of strings
-            matchUserAgent: null, // prune if `res.header[ headerName ]` match with this value, could be a string or an array of strings
+            matchUserAgent: null, // prune if `res.header[ headerNameForDefaultDetection ]` match with this value, could be a string or an array of strings
             // 👇🏻 Type: 'query-parameters', (you can also specify routes in the `nuxt.config`, ex.: `{ generate: { routes: [ '/?prune=true' ] } }` )
             queryParametersToPrune: [
                 // array of objects (key-value), trigger the pruning if 'query-parameters' is present in `types` and at least one value, ex. `/?prune=true`